-But baby boomers are aging, and the size of the group will eventually decline.
-By contrast, the members of Generation Y have a lifetime of buying still ahead of them, which translates to a lot of potential customer lifetime value (CLV) for marketers if they can capture this group of buyers.
+Baby boomers are aging and the size of the group will eventually decline.
+By contrast, the members of Generation Y have a lifetime of buying still ahead of them, which translates to a lot of potential customer lifetime value (CLV), the amount a customer will spend on a particular brand over his/her lifetime, for marketers if they can capture this group of buyers.
 However, a recent survey found that the latest recession had forced teens to change their spending habits and college plans and that roughly half of older Generation Yers reported they had no savings.
 "Generation Y Lacking Savings," Fort Worth Star-Telegram, September 13, 2009, 2D.